Interviews with Carol Gould about Interactive Democracy:

 Carol C. Gould is Distinguished Professor in the Philosophy Department at Hunter College and in the Doctoral Programs in Philosophy and Political Science at the Graduate Center of the City University of New York, where she also serves as Director of the Center for Global Ethics & Politics at the Ralph Bunche Institute for International Studies.
 She is Editor of the Journal of Social Philosophy.

 A native New Yorker, Gould received a BA from the University of Chicago and a PhD from Yale University.
 Prior to joining CUNY in 2009, she taught at Lehman College, Swarthmore College, Stevens Institute of Technology, Columbia University, George Mason University, and Temple University.
 Her research addresses hard questions in social and political philosophy, with particular attention to the relationship between theory and practice.
-Her particular interests range across democratic theory, the philosophy of human rights, problems of global justice, feminist philosophy, and critical social theory, and international ethics.
+Her interests range across democratic theory, the philosophy of human rights, problems of global justice, feminist philosophy, and critical social theory.

-Gould has been active in both the American Philosophical Association and the American Political Science Association, and currently serves as President of the Human Rights Section of APSA, as Executive Director of the Society for Philosophy and Public Affairs, and as series editor for global ethics and politics at Temple University Press.
+Gould has been active in both the American Philosophical Association and the American Political Science Association, and currently serves as President of the Human Rights Section of APSA, as Executive Director of the Society for Philosophy and Public Affairs, and as Series Editor for Global Ethics and Politics at Temple University Press.
 She has served as President of the American Society of Value Inquiry, as well as President of the American Section of the International Society of Philosophy of Law and Social Philosophy (the IVR).
 She has been the recipient of numerous awards, including fellowships from the Rockefeller Foundation and the National Endowment for the Humanities, a National Science Foundation grant, a Fulbright Senior Scholar Award in Paris, a Fulbright Distinguished Chair Professorship in Political and Social Science at the European University Institute, and a fellowship at the Woodrow Wilson International Center for Scholars in Washington, DC.
 During 2016-17, she was a Member of the School of Social Science at the Institute for Advanced Study in Princeton, New Jersey.